ngrogg/kattis-solutions/README.md

 GroggND is my solution to the problem "No Duplicates" <br/>
 GroggTri is my solution to the problem "Tri" <br/>
 GroggBijele is my solution to the problem "Bijele" <br/>
+GroggNH is my solution to the problem "Nasty Hacks" <br/>

 All solutions are in Python 3 unless noted otherwise!